Azure/azure-rest-api-specs/specification/attestation/data-plane/readme.md

 ```

 ### Basic Information
-These are the global settings for the Attestation API.
+These are the global settings for the Attestation APIs.

 ``` yaml
 openapi-type: arm